Who is…

 “Go ye into all the world, and preach the gospel to every creature.”

-After remaining “a long time”, probably till A.D.
-50 or 51, in Antioch, a great controversy broke out in the church there regarding the relation of the Gentiles to the Mosaic law.
+After remaining “a long time”, probably till 50-51 AD, in Antioch, a great controversy broke out in the church there regarding the relation of the Gentiles to the Mosaic law.
 For the purpose of obtaining a settlement of this question, Paul and Barnabas were sent as deputies to consult the church at Jerusalem.
-The council or synod which was there held (Acts 15) decided against the Judaizing party; and the deputies, accompanied by Judas and Silas, returned to Antioch, bringing with them the decree of the council.

 After a short rest at Antioch, Paul said to Barnabas: “Let us go again and visit our brethren in every city where we have preached the word of the Lord, and see how they do.”
 Mark proposed again to accompany them; but Paul refused to allow him to go.
 Barnabas was resolved to take Mark, and thus he and Paul had a sharp contention.
 They separated, and never again met.
-Paul, however, afterwards speaks with honor of Barnabas, and sends for Mark to come to him at Rome (Col. 4:10; 2 Tim.
-4:11).

-Paul took with him Silas, instead of Barnabas, and began his second missionary journey about A.D.
-51. This time he went by land, revisiting the churches he had already founded in Asia.
-But he longed to enter into “regions beyond,” and still went forward through Phrygia and Galatia (16:6).
-Contrary to his intention, he was constrained to linger in Galatia, on account of some bodily affliction (Galatians 4:13-14).
-Bithynia, a populous province on the shore of the Black Sea, lay now before him, and he wished to enter it; but the way was shut, the Spirit in some manner guiding him in another direction, till he came down to the shores of the AEgean and arrived at Troas, on the northwestern coast of Asia Minor (Acts 16:8).
-Of this long journey from Antioch to Troas we have no account except some references to it in his Epistle to the Galatians (4:13).
+Bithynia, a populous province on the shore of the Black Sea, lay now before him, and he wished to enter it, but the way was shut, the Spirit in some manner guiding him in another direction, till he came down to the shores of the Aegean Sea and arrived at Troas, on the northwestern coast of Asia Minor (Acts 16:8).

 As he waited at Troas for indications of the will of God as to his future movements, he saw, in the vision of the night, a man from the opposite shores of Macedonia standing before him, and heard him cry,

-“Come over, and help us” —Acts 16:9
+“Come over, and help us” Acts 16:9

 Paul recognized in this vision a message from the Lord, and the very next day set sail across the Hellespont, which separated him from Europe, and carried the tidings of the gospel into the Western world.
-In Macedonia, churches were planted in Philippi, Thessalonica, and Berea.

 He passed over to Corinth, the seat of the Roman government of Achaia, and remained there a year and a half, laboring with much success.
 While at Corinth, he wrote his two epistles to the church of Thessalonica, his earliest apostolic letters, and then sailed for Syria, that he might be in time to keep the feast of Pentecost at Jerusalem.
-He was accompanied by Aquila and Priscilla, whom he left at Ephesus, at which he touched, after a voyage of 13 or 15 days.

 He landed at Caesarea, and went up to Jerusalem, and having “saluted the church” there, and kept the feast, he left for Antioch, where he abode “some time” (Acts 18:20-23).